 The university offers selected degree programs (primarily, professional master's degree programs), certificate programs, and individual courses online.
 All university regulations, policies, and procedures described in this catalog that apply to on-campus programs also apply to online programs, unless specified otherwise.

-For more information about online learning, visit the web at http://www.reg.msu.edu/ucc/OnlinePrograms.asp.
+For more information about online learning, visit the web at https://reg.msu.edu/UCC/OnlinePrograms.aspx.

 Michigan State University courses offered online are considered on-campus courses.
 Applicability of specific online Michigan State University courses is determined by the requirements of specific programs.
-For more information about course formats and credtis, visit the web at https://www.reg.msu.edu/AcademicPrograms/Text.asp?Section=112#S506.